SICPDistilled/website/views/section/2-data-abstraction.md

-For this section we are sticking closely to the original text, soon we will see a more idiomatic way to do data abstraction in Clojure but one of the interesting things about SICP is that you build *everything* out of the pairs described here (I say interesting because it is good and bad, sometimes you get bogged down re-implementing maps constantly)
+For this section we are sticking closely to the original text, soon we will see a more idiomatic way to do data abstraction in Clojure but one of the interesting things about SICP is that you build *everything* out of the pairs described here (interesting because it is good and bad, sometimes you get bogged down re-implementing maps constantly)

 To enable us to implement the concrete level of our data abstraction, assume our language provides a compound structure called a pair ,